chadgeary/cloudblock/oci/README.md

 Edit the vars file (oci.tfvars) to customize the deployment, especially:

 ```
+# ph_password
+# password to access the pihole webui

+# ssh_key
+# A public SSH key for access to the compute instance via SSH, with user ubuntu.
+# cat ~/.ssh/id_rsa.pub

+# mgmt_cidr
+# an IP range granted webUI, EC2 SSH access.
+Also permitted PiHole DNS if dns_novpn = 1 (default).
+# deploying from home?
+This should be your public IP address with a /32 suffix.

 # oci_config_profile
 # The location of the oci config file (created by `oci setup config`)